eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 No system is going to be strategyproof in general, but I think Condorcet methods like this are about as robust as you can get.
 I do not see any realistic case where a voter has serious incentive to lie on their ballot.
 Especially when there isn't a cycle.
 As far as voting systems go, this is probably the most honest system you can get, and that's genuinely nice.

 I made [a simple model you can check out here](https://eigentaylor.github.io/weakest-link/graph.html) which shows how insincere deviations can affect the outcome of a Condorcet election if a coalition is able to coordinate and change the relative size of the margins, and I'm going to write a whole post about this model and my findings.
+In short: the cases where lying is profitable are rare and specific.
 Look forward to that!

 ### A Few Curiosities